 Summaries Of Transactions

-There is a full breakdown at the bottom of this section of the amount due from the seller and the amount due to the seller at closing.
+At the bottom of this section, there is a full breakdown of the amount due from the seller and the amount due to the seller at closing.
 Additionally, it displays what you owe and what you’ve already paid prior to closing.

-The loan disclosure section contains certain disclosures about your loan.
+The loan disclosure section will show more detailed information about the conditions of your loan.
 These disclosures include:

 - Late Payment: Making your payments on time is really important to remain in good standing with your lender.
 However, it’s good to know in advance whether your lender will impose a late payment fee and when it will incur.

 - Negative Amortization: Negative amortization means that the loan does not fully mature.
 In other words, any interest payments not met throughout the term of the loan are added onto the original principal balance.
 This can be a risky feature because a negative amortization loan is never paid in full.
-For example, you may make partial interest payments during the first 5 to 10 years of the loan, and any remaining interest payments are added to the original principal balance of the loan.
-These types of loans are not available through Rocket Mortgage®.
+For example, you may make partial interest payments during the first 5 – 10 years of the loan, and any remaining interest payments are added to the original principal balance of the loan.

 - Partial Payments: Let’s say you can’t make a full mortgage payment during a particular month.
 This section will indicate whether the lender will accept partial payments.
-Your partial payment may be held in a separate account instead of being applied toward your loan, and your lender may also charge you a late fee until you make up your payment.
+Depending on your lender’s conditions, your partial payment may be held in a separate account instead of being applied toward your loan, and you may also be charged a late fee until you make up your payment.
 It’s important to know what will happen if you cannot make a full payment.

-- Security Interest: A security interest simply means that if you stop making paymentsor do not fulfill your mortgage agreement, the lender can take yourhome and sell it to pay off the loan.
+- Security Interest: A security interest simply means that if you stop making payments or don’t fulfill your mortgage agreement, the lender can take your home and sell it to pay off the loan.

 - Escrow Account: This part is a detailed overview that explains your escrow account (including whether you have one or not), the homeownership expenses included in the escrow account and how much you’ll be required to pay into escrow.
-If your Closing Disclosure doesn’t provide an escrow account overview but you would prefer to pay your property taxes and homeowners insurance every month, talk to your lender.
+If your Closing Disclosure doesn’t provide an escrow account overview, but you’d prefer to pay your property taxes and homeowners insurance every month, talk to your lender.

 This section tells you how much your loan will cost you over the loan term.
-In other words, it’ll summarize all the payments you’ll make over the life of the loan, including finance charges, the amount financed and the annual percentage rate (APR), and it’ll also give you information about your total interest percentage.
+In other words, it’ll summarize all the payments you’ll make over the life of the loan, including finance charges, the amount financed and the annual percentage rate.
+It will also give you information about your total interest percentage.